lithiumfox/iRacing-PS-Scripts/README.md

 # Installation
 Place one or both of these wherever you want your Photoshop Scripts to be.
 Either open the script thorugh the script menu or use the Script Manager to add this to an event or keybind.

+*iRSaveTGA-ASK* will open a folder to ask where you want to save it. -Recommended for Cloud Documents *irSaveTGA-Auto* will save wherever your PSD file is saved.

 # Use
 This is to help automate the process of saving TGA files when saving your PSD file.
 Personally the main goal is to have this activate anytime you save, so it'll automatically update all the files.